Strift/portfolio/content/articles/state-of-vue-2022-amsterdam-recap.md

 ### VitePress 1

 The Vue team has long been dog-fooding VitePress with the new Vue.js docs.
 To prepare for the v1.0 release, core team member Kia worked on a providing a higher-level API for end users.
 VitePress is now the recommended solution for Vue 3-powered Static Site Generation.
+Read the [docs](https://vitepress.vuejs.org/).

-However, discussion remains on the name and the coexistence with VuePress.
+However, [discussion remains](https://github.com/vuejs/vitepress/discussions/548) on the name and the coexistence with VuePress.
 Simply put, the question is whether VitePress should replace VuePress 3 or not.

 ### Volar